alvesvn/tqi-fullstack-developer-dio/tqi-fullstack-developer-dio/programação-e-pensamento-computacional/pensamento-computacional.md

-# Pensamento Computacional - Digital Innovation One. :computer:
+# Pensamento Computacional - Digital Innovation One.